samontenegro/STM-Manual-Translation/stm-manual-translation.md

 > También puede acceder a los documentos usando su smartphone o tablet.
 Stoffenmanager® SHARE se encuentra disponible como un módulo por separado.
 Por favor, contacte a Cosanta para más información.

+##### Bloque 11

+> <u>WIC Templates</u>
+> In Stoffenmanager® there are different Workplace instruction card (WIC)-templates.
+These are a comprised version of the product information entered and give you instructions on the use of the product.
+At WIC-templates ([template icon]) you can select which templates can be used within your company and which template will be the default one.

+> <u>Plantillas TIAT</u>
+> En Stoffenmanager® hay distintas plantillas para Tarjetas de instrucciones del ambiente laboral.
+Estas contienen la información de cada producto y proveen instrucciones sobre su uso*.
+En Plantillas TIAT ([ícono de plantilla]) puede seleccionar cuales plantillas pueden usarse en su compañía y cual plantilla será la predeterminada.

+*Traducción inferida del contexto; revisar el uso de "comprised" en texto original

+##### Bloque 12

+> <u>Custom personal protective equipment</u>
+> At custom personal protective equipment ([gas mask icon]) you can create additional company-specific personal protective equipment devices for each category (respiratory, protective clothing, gloves and eye- and face protection).
+After adding new categories these can be selected when adjusting or creating a product.
+You can upload an existing or own icon / picture to the new type.
+This can be done in multiple languages.

+> <u>Equipo de protección personalizado</u>
+> En Equipo de protección personalizado ([ícono de máscara de gas]) puede crear equipos de protección personal adicionales, específicos de su compañía, para cada categoría (respiratorio, ropa protectora, guantes y protección de ojos-y-cara).
+Después de agregar nuevas categorías, éstas podrán ser seleccionadas al ajustar o crear un producto.
+Puede agregar una fotografía o ícono al nuevo tipo.
+Esto puede hacerse en distintos lenguajes.

+##### Bloque 13

+> For a respirator you can assign an ‘assigned protection factor’.
+This has to be a number >1.
+An assigned protection factor of 10 indicates that the estimated exposure is reduced with a factor 10.
+The justification of the assigned protection factor can be entered.
+You can indicate if the new respirator is suitable for vapours, dust or both.
+The new respirator can be selected in the risk assessment.
+The exposure calculation will then be performed with this assigned protection factor.

+> Para los respiradores puede indicar un "factor de protección asignado". Éste debe ser un número mayor a 1.
+Un factor de protección asignado de 10 indica que la exposición estimada se reduce por un factor de 10.
+Puede introducirse una justificación para el factor de protección asignado.
+Además, puede indicar si el nuevo respirador es adecuado para vapores, polvos o ambos.
+El nuevo respirador puede ser seleccionado en la evaluación de riesgo.
+El cálculo de la exposición será entonces calculado con el factor de protección asignado de éste.

+##### Bloque 14

+> <u>Hazardous substances lists</u>
+> At hazardous substances lists ([death risk icon]) you have an overview of different lists that can be activated for data comparison.
+This can be CMR-lists of different countries or other lists e.g. the REACH Substances of Very High Concern list.
+Cosanta will periodically upload these lists into Stoffenmanager®.
+You can select which lists can be used by the users in your company.
+Subsequently, each user (in the ‘Settings > my account > preferences) selects from the enabled lists which one(s) are to be used in their specific user account.

+> <u>Listas de Sustancias Peligrosas</u>
+> En Listas de sustancias peligrosas ([ícono de riesgo de muerte]) encontrará un resumen de las distintas listas que pueden activarse para la comparación de información. Éstas pueden ser listas de CMR de distintos países u otras listas, p. ej. la lista REACH de sustancias extremadamente preocupantes.
+Cosanta cargará periódicamente éstas listas a Stoffenmanager®.
+Aquí, puede seleccionar cuales listas podrán ser usadas por los usuarios de su compañía.
+Luego, cada usuario (en Configuración> mi cuenta > preferencias) seleccionará de entre las listas permitidas cuales usará en su cuenta específica.